Seirdy/seirdy.one/content/posts/website-best-practices.md

 On one hand, users who need enhanced focus visibility may override the default focus indicators in their browser preferences; I'd like to support such overrides.
 On the other hand, relying on these customizations would violate the "accessible by default" directive.
 This would exclude Tor Browser and fingerprinting-averse readers, as well as anybody who has to borrow a machine or browser they don't own or haven't customized yet.
 This is another one of the few areas where I'd recommend overriding browser default stylesheets.

-The WCAG guidelines recommend making focus indicators 2&nbsp;px thick in [Success Criterion 2.4.12](https://w3c.github.io/wcag/guidelines/22/#focus-appearance-enhanced).
+The WCAG [Success Criterion 2.4.12](https://w3c.github.io/wcag/guidelines/22/#focus-appearance-enhanced) recommends making focus indicators 2&nbsp;px thick.
 While this success criterion is only AAA-level, it's easy enough to meet and beneficial enough to others that we should all meet it.

 You can use `:focus` and `:focus-visible` to highlight selected and keyboard-focused elements, respectively.
 Take care to only alter styling, not behavior: only keyboard-focusable elements should receive outlines.
 Modern browser stylesheets use `:focus-visible` instead of `:focus`; old browsers only support `:focus` and re-style a subset of focusable elements.
 Your stylesheets should do the same, to match browser behavior.[^18]